Table of contents

 With the growth of digital payments, embedded finance and mobile banking, fraud attacks have also changed.
 Chargeback frauds, ransomware, and malware attacks are on the rise.

-More recently, you've started seeing instances where people go on social media to complain.
 Then fraudsters mirror the organisation’s handle and pretend to be a customer support official.
 They’ll tell you to click a link or send a message, and sometimes, it’s always too late.
-One of the ways we've been taught to identify fraudulent phishing messages is to look out for typographical errors and even those that don’t because with the help of Gen AI, such messages are now well-crafted.

 Oyindolapo Olusesi, Lead, Legal Services at Kora

-Fraudsters now create synthetic identity fraud, and this is where fraudsters bypass the KYC of an organisation by using fake details.
-There have been reports about this in the African ecosystem.
+There have been reports of this in the African ecosystem.
 With the growth of AI and the sophistication of deep fake technology, that’s something we have to prepare for.

 Oyindolapo Olusesi, Lead, Legal Services at Kora